Isaiah Wilson

 Isaiah Terrell Wilson (born February 12, 1999) is an American former professional football player who was an offensive tackle for one season with the Tennessee Titans of the National Football League (NFL).
 He played college football for the Georgia Bulldogs and was selected by the Titans in the first round of the 2020 NFL draft.
-Since dropping out of the NFL, he has pursued a career as a rapper.
+Since dropping out of the NFL, Wilson has pursued a career as a rapper.

 Wilson's tenure with the Titans was characterized by several off-field legal issues as well as a brief suspension for violating team rules.
-He appeared in one game in his rookie season, playing just four snaps, three of which were kneel-downs.
-In March 2021, he was traded to the Miami Dolphins and waived three days later after he refused the team's efforts to help him.
-He signed with the practice squad of the New York Giants during the 2021 season.
+He appeared in one game as a rookie, playing just four snaps, three of which were kneel-downs.
+In March 2021, Wilson was traded to the Miami Dolphins but was waived three days later after he refused the team's efforts to help him.
+Wilson then signed with the practice squad of the New York Giants during the 2021 season.